-- Cost of gear. - Travel costs associated with carpooling, rides and gas money to the MCC regional office on the first day, and travelling home at the end of the Expedition.
+- Cost of gear. - Travel costs associated with carpooling, rides and gas money to the Expedition Launch Site on the first day, and travelling home at the end of the Expedition.

 This funding is made available through a generous grant from the Kendeda Fund as well as other public grants and donors.
-If you need financial help to participate, please check with your regional staff for more information and guidance.
+If you need financial help to participate, please check with your Branch Office staff for more information and guidance.